-1. Napa County will generally support efforts that provide for local discretion in new and existing programs required by the State and Federal governments and that strengthen the County's capacity to deliver efficient, effective, and transparent governance to our residents.

-2. Napa County will generally oppose legislative and regulatory initiatives that detract from the County's operational efficiency by imposing new mandates or overlapping or redundant administrative burdens on counties without providing adequate resources to meet those obligations, sustain programs, and retain staff.

-3. Napa County will generally support efforts that uphold the integrity of the County's Agricultural Preserve ordinance, and-promote commercial agricultural activities, and enable the County and its residents and businesses to reduce their climate impact and mitigate the effects of climate change.
-Conversely, the County generally opposes initiatives seeking to reduce diminish its land use authority or that make more challenging efforts to reduce climate impact or mitigate the effects of climate change.
+- 1. Napa County will generally support efforts that provide for local discretion in new and existing programs required by the State and Federal governments and that strengthen the County's capacity to deliver efficient, effective, and transparent governance to our residents. - 2.
+The County will generally oppose legislative and regulatory initiatives that detract from the County's operational efficiency by imposing new mandates or overlapping or redundant administrative burdens on counties without providing adequate resources to meet those obligations, sustain programs, and retain staff. - 3.
+The County will generally support efforts that uphold the integrity of the County's Agricultural Preserve ordinance and promote commercial agricultural activities.
+Conversely, the County generally opposes initiatives seeking to reduce its land use authority.